 Dutch Pancakes?!
 Oh, yes!!
 I AM embarrased to mention this, but I will mention it since I have mentioned it ;-).
 I did not know these cuties existed until about 6-7 years ago when we visited their mother land.
 In beautiful Holland these cute mini pancakes are street food.

 Oh my!
 How could I not know about these little delicious cuties?!

 We used to go to Holland quite a lot, we still do but not as often.
-For quite a few years, every time we were visiting Holland (sometimes even 3-4 times a year) kids always made sure we would stock up on caramel sauce.
-I have to admit – it was the best one we ever bought.
-I am sure it still is.
+Every time we were visiting Holland (sometimes even 3-4 times a year) kids always made sure we would stock up on caramel sauce.
+I have to admit - it was the best one we ever tasted... until I started my own small ‘homemade production’.

-For the past few years, although we still go or transit Holland a couple of times a year, we no longer get the caramel sauce as I do make my own at home which is simply amazing.
+Although we still visit Holland a couple of times a year, we no longer get the caramel sauce.
+I do make my own at home which is simply amazing.
 It only takes 15 min or so to make.

 I make it and store it in a bottle in the fridge.
 Guess what?
 Kids didn’t ever notice the difference, they just loved it.
 It is caramel sauce ultimately, I know.
 But for me, even a caramel sauce can be and should be the ‘healthier’ option.
 Is there such a thing as a healthy caramel sauce?

 Kids now prefer the homemade sauce and concluded that there is no need to buy the market one any longer.
 Yayy!
 Mummy won!

 Not to mention that we used to also get many ready mix pancakes packs.
 We thought were great at the time but truthfully I think these homemade pancakes taste a lot better.